mitya57/secretstorage/README.rst

 This module provides a way for securely storing passwords and other secrets.

-It uses D-Bus `Secret Service`_ API that is supported by GNOME Keyring (since version 2.30) and KSecretsService.
+It uses D-Bus `Secret Service`_ API that is supported by GNOME Keyring, KSecretsService and KeePassXC.

 The main classes provided are ``secretstorage.Item``, representing a secret item (that has a *label*, a *secret* and some *attributes*) and